Execution Admissibility Architecture

 - The structural map of institutional consequence across the enterprise.

-- The reference architecture that governs state transitions through integrity at execution.
+- The runtime reference architecture that governs state transitions through integrity at execution.

 - Pre-Execution Pressure Test